High-temperature superconductivity from kinetic energy: Analytical treatment at finite density: small Fermi surface and doping tuned Feshbach resonance

-Our slave boson theory predicts two distinct Fermi liquid phases in the ESD t-J model at finite temperatures, arising from the condensation of either $h$ or $d$ bosons.
+Our slave boson theory predicts two distinct Fermi liquid phases in the ESD model at finite temperatures, arising from the condensation of either $h$ or $d$ bosons.
 For $x$ close to $1$, $h$ bosons condense ($\langle h \rangle = \sqrt{n_h} \neq 0$) while $d$ remains gapped, resulting in a conventional Fermi liquid (FL) on top of the product state of $\ket{h}$ at $x=1$.
-Conversely, for x close to $0$, $d$ bosons condense ($\langle d \rangle = \sqrt{n_d} \neq 0$), and $h$ is gapped, leading to an unconventional metallic phase dubbed as the \textit{second Fermi liquid (sFL)} \cite{PhysRevB.110.104517}, which hosts a hole pocket on top of the product state of $\ket{d}$ at $x=0$.
-Within this framework, the pairing in the ESD model, particularly near $x = 0$ and $x = 1$, can be understood as descendants of these two distinct Fermi liquids.
-For instance, near $x = 0$, the pairing instability of the sFL is mediated by a virtual Cooper pairs $\ket{h}$, with an effective interaction strength estimated as $V_{\mathrm{eff}} \sim -t^2 / \delta_h$.
-We demonstrate that $\delta_h$ decreases with doping $x$, so that $T_c$ (or the pairing gap in DMRG calculations) increases as $x$ approaches 0.5, similar to the Feshbach resonance mechanism.
-Starting from the other side at $x = 1$, a similar mechanism applies by exchanging the roles of $h$ and $d$, again driving $T_c$ upward as moving toward $x\rightarrow 0.5$.
-Basically around $x=0.5$ both $h$ and $d$ have finite density and they both condense.
-Given that $d^\dagger_i h_i$ represents the physical Cooper pair at site $i$, the simultaneous condensation of them leads to a s-wave superconductor.
+Conversely, for x close to $0$, $d$ bosons condense ($\langle d \rangle = \sqrt{n_d} \neq 0$), and $h$ is gapped, leading to second Fermi liquid (sFL)\cite{PhysRevB.110.104517}, which hosts a hole pocket on top of the product state of $\ket{d}$ at $x=0$.
+Within this framework, we demonstrate the BCS'-BEC-BCS crossover in the pairing across from $x = 0$ to $x = 1$ side.